DevMiser/Lumina_Frame/README.md

 Say the wake word:

-> **"Lumina"**
+> **"Hey Lumina"**

-When Lumina detects its wake word, Lumina will begin listening.
+When Lumina detects its wake word, it will begin listening.
 The display will show a waveform that animates in sync with Lumina's voice as it responds.
+You can also say **"Hey Lumina"** at any time to interrupt Lumina mid-response and ask a new question.

 ### Talking to Lumina